tangentsoft/pidp8i/HACKERS.md

 software development is an iterative process, and that not all ideas spring forth perfect and production-ready from the fingers of its developers.
-These public branches let your collaborators see what you're up to, and maybe lend advice or a hand in the work, but mostly public branches let your collaborators see what you're up to, so they're not surprised when the change finally lands in trunk.
+These public branches let your collaborators see what you're up to, and maybe lend advice or a hand in the work; mostly, public branches let your collaborators see what you're up to, so they're not surprised when the change finally lands in trunk.